chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/verification.md

 It is crucial to complete all the steps for Blackbird registration.
 For detailed instructions, please refer to our quick start guide [here](Quick%20start%20guide/5-registration)

 ## 3. Online status:

+Log in to the dashboard, click on your miner check out the right section.
 When you see a green lightning symbol at the top right, it means your miner is online.
 Additionally, your miner should be actively transmitting and receiving packets, just like shown in the picture.